Why Are Cases Increasing?

 Moderation May Be Key

 The lesson may be to simply avoid the extremes.
 Don't become obsessed with cleanliness.
-Let your children play in the dirt and with animals, and don't shy away from anyone who sneezes.
+Let your children play in the dirt and with animals, and don't shy away from everyone who sneezes.

 Finally, don't smoke!
-Smoking is a proven cause of maladies that range from asthma, SIDS, allergies, bronchitis, and cancer.
+Smoking is a proven cause of a wide range of maladies, including asthma, SIDS, allergies, bronchitis, and cancer.
 Secondhand smoke is particularly dangerous for children.